 Okay, here’s where it gets a bit more serious.
 Many internationals use rental agencies, and there’s nothing wrong with that.
 But if they are asking for a fee, like a month’s rent plus tax, then the alarms should be going off.
 This is actually not allowed, in most cases.
 There's a different between paying your first and last months rent or a deposit, which is quite common, and just flat-out asking for an additional fee.
 So, you need to avoid paying such an illegal agency fee.
 Some also call it agency commission.

 To get into the details of it, an agency can only represent one party; the landlord or you, the tenant.
 That also means they can only charge the party they represent.
 A rule of thumb is that if an agency is advertising a landlord’s property on their website, then they represent the landlord.
 If this is the case, you should not be charged for any kind of strange additional fee.

-Good news is though, you can reclaim the amount you’ve paid if you do.
-Contact a local legal support agency or even a lawyer.
+Good news is though, you can reclaim it if you do.
+Contact a local legal support agency, or even a lawyer.
 See our Key Resources page for recommendations.
 You can also search for a local tenant support agency, like Onterecht Betaald.

 If you want a quick overview of how the rental process works, then check this out:

 In Holland, most student housing follows the same formula.
 You have your own room, usually relatively small (well, enough for a modest student like you), but shared facilities.
 You share a kitchen, bathroom (toilet and shower) and any other sort of common room like a living room.
 Some rooms or apartments may have en-suite bathrooms; it depends on the place you are renting.
 This is called a shared space.